mfbsc/pybase/README.md

 04.09.2019: import.py is able to read tables, access of main feature setters almost for output.featureXML, subordinate access and getKeys() as well as conditionals not implemented

+05.08.2019: import.py stores about 80% of relevant information of featureXMLs condititional looping and subordinate case matching required